The Best Concept Stores in Amsterdam

-They are all the rage in Amsterdam and my preferred shopping experience since I’m all about small scale artists having a space to create and share their talents with the world.
-Keep reading for a tour of ten of my favourite stores that elevate shopping to an art form, literally.
+I’m all about artists having a space to create and share their gifts with the world.
+I’m also becoming more conscious of consuming things that are an expression of love and made with the genuine intent to contribute to our quality of life.
+Keep reading for a tour of ten of my favorite stores that elevate shopping to an art form, literally.

 This gem, located in the former KAS Bank on the 2nd floor of the W Amsterdam, is the preeminent stage for both established and emerging Dutch designers.
 X Bank, the self-professed vault of Dutch talent, approaches each selected piece with care.
 Every item in the store has a story to tell, so you’re not only getting the product, you’re getting an experience as well.